SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Threads.Thread-name.md

 ---
 # name attribute

-Name of the thread that is only used for logging purposes.
+Name of the thread.
+This is only used for logging purposes.

 ## Content Type